14 dead, mostly women, as fire guts Mumbai's Kamala Mills Compound

 An FIR has been registered against the restaurant '1 Above' where the fire initiated in Mumbai's Lower Parel locality.

-The case has been filed under setion 304 (charges of culpable homicide) of the Indian Penal Code (IPC).
+The case has been filed under section 304 (charges of culpable homicide) of the Indian Penal Code (IPC).

 Transmission of the television channels ET Now, Mirror Now, Zoom and TV9 Marathi were affected due to the fire.